Nerdieworks/nerdieworks.nl/content/posts/traefik-add-trailing-slash.md

     - websecure # Change this?
   routes:
     - kind: Rule

       # Matches requests with a non-empty path and only ones that do not end with
       # a file extension (e.g. '.jpg') or an already existing trailing slash
       match: "Host(`www.my-domain.com`) && PathPrefix(`/{path:.+}`) && !Path(`/{path:(.+)(\\.\\w+|/)}`)" # Change this

+      # Make sure this matching rule will be checked first
       priority: 200

       middlewares:
         - name: add-trailing-slash
           namespace: traefik